PennLINC/PennLINC.github.io/docs/PMACS/pmacs.md

 Send the lab's access manager (you can ask who this is on the #informatics Slack channel) your Pennkey, full name, and Penn email, and have them fill a ticket and request access for you.
 When access has been granted, you will receive an email with a temporary password through SecureShare.
 Log in via [this link](https://reset.pmacs.upenn.edu/) with your temporary password and set a new PMACS password.
 Your Pennkey and new PMACS password will be used to ssh into the LPC and to access the PMACS help desk/ticketing system.

 ## Logging in to PMACS LPC
-Once you've set up your login credentials for the PMACS LPC, you can SSH into the LPC from anywhere (even without Penn VPN).
+Once you've set up your login credentials for the PMACS LPC, you can SSH into the LPC from anywhere on the campus network / PennMedicine WifI, however if you are off-campus you will need to use either of the VPNs (both work for PMACS systems).
 You can SSH into PMACS using the following command:

 ```bash
 $ ssh -Y [username]@bblsub.pmacs.upenn.edu #SSH only.
 No sftp.
 No outbound access.
 Can submit or check jobs.